-A. The AMHR serves many purposes.
-Completing a health history promotes health awareness, collects necessary data, and provides medical professionals critical information needed to treat a patient in the event of an illness or injury.
+A. The Annual Health and Medical Record (AHMR) serves many purposes.
+Completing a health history promotes health and awareness, communicates health status, and provides medical professionals critical information needed to treat a patient in the event of an illness or injury.
 It also provides emergency contact information.

-Poor health and/or lack of awareness of risk factors have led to disabling injuries, illnesses, and even fatalities.
+Poor health and/or lack of awareness of risk factors has led to disabling injuries, illnesses, and even fatalities.
 Because we care about our participants’ health and safety, the Boy Scouts of America has produced and required use of standardized annual health and medical information since at least the 1930s.

 The medical record is used to prepare for high-adventure activities and increased physical activity.
 In some cases, it is used to review participants’ readiness for gatherings like the national Scout jamboree and other specialized activities.

 A. In all cases, the information gathered is for use in conducting a safe Scouting program.
-Information gathered in the AHMR must be maintained and shared in a confidential and discreet manner.
+Information in the AHMR must be maintained and shared in a confidential and discreet manner.
 Some conditions may require communication to ensure the safety of participants.
 This information should only be shared on a “need-to-know” basis.

-Following are some of the best practices for using and storing the records:
+Following are some of the best practices for using and storing the records.

 - Records are NOT to be digitized, scanned, sent by email, or stored electronically by unit leaders.